 After a lot of experimenting and tweaking, I am so happy to share my perfect, minimal hands-on time, easy no-knead sourdough bread recipe with you!

-Therefore, I have also been playing with artisan sourdough breads in my cast iron dutch oven.
-For that reason, I now have two sourdough starters (a white one and a dark one).
+Therefore, I have been playing with an artisan sourdough bread recipe in my cast iron dutch oven.
+And for that reason, I now have two sourdough starters (a white one and a dark one).

-While there are a gazillion good recipes out there, most of them are pretty involved.
+While there seem to be a gazillion good sourdough bread recipes out there, most of them are pretty involved.
 There is a lot of folding and stretching and keeping an eye on the clock.

 With a bit of trial and error and experimenting with unusual ingredients, I am so happy with the recipe that I have come up with.
 And I am even happier to share that with you!